Theodore Roosevelt Dam: History

 In 1888, Billy Breakenridge became surveyor for Maricopa County.
 He surveyed the Salt River for potential dam sites, and in July 1889 he, James McClintock, William J. Murphy, and John R. Norton set off on horseback to select one.
 A week in they reached Box Canyon, near the confluence of Tonto Creek and the Salt River and made their choice.
 However, they lacked the funding to proceed.

 The Newlands Reclamation Act of 1902 created the United States Reclamation Service, whose purpose was to design and construct irrigation projects to aid the settlement of the arid west.
 Previous efforts by individuals and private irrigation companies were inadequate and often unsuccessful.
 With the creation of the Reclamation Service, the lead role of the federal government in developing large-scale irrigation projects was firmly established.

 What was to become Roosevelt Dam was one of the original five federal projects authorized on March 14, 1903, under the Act, and the first major project to be completed.

 Construction on Roosevelt Dam began in 1903.
 The primary purpose of the project was to provide water storage for the Salt River Project and flood control through the Salt River Valley.
 In 1906 Congress initiated federal production of electric power by authorizing the Reclamation Service to develop and sell hydroelectric power at the Salt River Project.
 The dam was finished in 1911 after several devastating floods had interrupted the construction progress in 1905.
 Completed at a cost of $10 million, it was the largest masonry dam in the world for its time, and one of the tallest, surpassing the 135-foot Lake Hemet Dam with a height of 280 feet (84 m) and a length of 723 feet (216 m), while 1600000 acre-ft Roosevelt Lake was for a time the world's largest artificial reservoir.
-The dam was opened by President Theodore Roosevelt on March 18, 1911.
+The dam was opened by former president Theodore Roosevelt on March 18, 1911.

 Roosevelt Dam, as originally conceived and built, was a symbol of success and a showpiece for the new Reclamation agency.
 The dam contributed more than any other dam in Arizona to the settlement of Central Arizona and to the development of large-scale irrigation there.

 The dam was listed as a National Historic Landmark in 1963 but was withdrawn from the list in 1999.